Pit stop: IndyCar Series

 Simultaneously, the four tire changers remove the wheels and install the new ones.
 IndyCar wheels are affixed to the hubs with a single lug nut, making it easier and faster to change them.
 After the tire changes are complete, the front tire changers may use manual adjusters to adjust the angle of the car's front wing, remove debris from air intakes, or make other minor repairs.
 While the service is being completed by the over-the-wall crew, another crew member behind the wall may use a stick to offer the driver a refreshment.

+Since the introduction of the Aeroscreen in 2020 the seventh crew member is permitted to remove tear-offs from the screen allowing the driver to have clearer vision by removing debris.
+This crew member is typically gloveless and is not permitted to interact with the car in any other way.

 After the tire changes are complete, the air jack hose is removed, dropping the car to the ground.
 However, the driver usually must wait additional seconds until the refueling is complete.
 The right front tire changer (who is usually also the crew chief) signals the driver when the stop is complete.
 Before the car departs its pit stall, a crew member must squirt water to wash any excess spilled fuel from the fuel buckeye; this is usually done with a pressurized water hose by a crew member behind the pit wall.

 Under normal conditions, a routine stop for an IndyCar team lasts between six and ten seconds.
 IndyCar teams are permitted to set their own pit strategies.